SauleJ/NLP_practice/Book_Recommendation_System/README.md

 recommended_books = json.loads(json_output)
 ```

-### Dependencies:

-- numpy
-- pandas
-- scikit-learn
-- scipy

 ### Note:

 Make sure to have the required datasets (`books_enriched.csv` and `ratings.csv`) available in the same directory or provide the appropriate paths for data loading.

-For more details on implementation and usage, please refer to the code documentation and comments.